QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 used to illustrate the **time inconsistency** of optimal government plans.

-Like Chang {cite}`chang1998credible`, we use the model as a laboratory in which to explore the consequences of different timing protocols for government decision making.
+Like Chang {cite}`chang1998credible`, we use the model as a laboratory in which to explore consequences of different timing protocols for government decision making.

 The model focuses attention on intertemporal tradeoffs between